anhph95/R-useful-code/README.md

 # R-useful-code
-Useful R functions for Statistics
+Useful R scripts and functions for Statistics